Rights of Employees

 Unpaid WagesIf your employer has not paid you all of the salary or hourly wages you earned, you may have a claim for breach of contract, or a claim under the New Jersey Wage Payment Law ("NJWPL"), to recover your unpaid wages.

-RetaliationThe FLSA and some New York and New Jersey wage and hour laws provide employees protection against retaliation.
+RetaliationThe FLSA and New Jersey's wage and hour laws provide employees protection against retaliation.
 For example, they protect employees who object about, or file claims asserting, minimum wage and overtime violations as well as individuals who testify or assist someone else to pursue such a claim.
 We handle claims of retaliation under state and federal wage and hour laws.

 Family and Medical LeavesThe Family & Medical Leave Act (“FMLA”) and the New Jersey Family Leave Act (“NJFLA”) guarantee covered employees job protection when they take up to 12 weeks off from work for a family leave for a family member's serious health condition, or a medical leave for their own serious health condition, childbirth or adoption (among other protected forms of leave).
 Our New Jersey wage and hour attorneys are experienced at handling cases under both the FMLA and the NJFLA.Paid and Unpaid Time Off From Work